dartmouth-cs52-20S/workshop-messaging/README.md

 });
 ```

-Since we'll be responding to requests with JSON as well, add the content-type header as shown below (`res` is our 'result'):
+Since we'll be responding to requests with JSON as well, add the content-type header as shown below (`res` is our 'response' and `req` our 'request'):

 ```javascript
 app.post('/api/messages', (req, res) => {